Tokyo Gate Bridge is like a dinosaur?

 No.

 Tokyo Gate Bridge is far.
-For example, from Shinjuku, it’s thirty minutes and another twenty for the bus.
-That trip and waiting for transport can add up to be a considerable amount of time.
-I can imagine some not wanting to make such a long journey with camera gear.
-That is understandable, but those might be missing a great opportunity.
+For example, it’s thirty minutes from Shinjuku and another twenty for the bus.
+That trip can take a long time.
+Some might not want to make such a long journey with camera gear.
+That is understandable, but they might miss a great opportunity.

 Leave a Comment